 Since outdoor video-mapping applications often have to deal with very long throws, building an AC compressor into the enclosure itself can cause vibration, and image wobble - a big no-no...
 Tempest AC Assist solutions place the active cooling components in an external enclosure, with anti-vibration mounts to guarantee a steady, vibration-free image.

 We have a lot of experience in supplying enclosures to customers with cold winter climates such as Canada, Russia and Scandinavia.
 The heaters fitted to Tempest enclosures will kick in to maintain a preset bottom threshold temperature (typically set between 0-10ᴼC), when the outside air temperature drops.
 Additional thermal insulation kits are available for all Tempest projector enclosures.
 Incidentally, these climates are typically very humid during the summer months, when the DEC will really come into its own and save you from condensation buildup.

 For the lawyers among you, check out our standard terms and conditions download here.
-For the rest of us, we offer a 12-month warranty on parts and labor defects, which may be extended in 12-month increments at the time of purchase, for a modest fee.
-Maximum is one year free, plus four years paid extension.
+For the rest of us, we offer a 24-month warranty on parts and labor defects, which may be extended in 12-month increments at the time of purchase, for a modest fee.
+Maximum is two years free, plus three years paid extension.
 While we do have to have formal warranty terms like any business, it is absolutely our philosophy to help out our customers any way we can, and we will always err on your side in the event of gray areas in warranty questions.
 Happily, they don't happen very often.

 YES!
 Just call us – we do a lot of custom and semi-custom work, and we are always happy to discuss your requirements.